 Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

-Several events this weekend in Uvalde will mark three years since the Robb Elementary School shooting.
+UVALDE, TX — Several events on Saturday marked three years since the Robb Elementary School shooting.
 A gunman killed 19 students and two teachers as law enforcement officers waited more than an hour to confront the shooter.

-At least two churches, Sacred Heart Catholic Church and St. Philip's Episcopal Church, planned gatherings and reflections to mark the day.
+Two churches, Sacred Heart Catholic Church and St. Philip's Episcopal Church, planned gatherings and reflections to mark the day — and offered residents the opportunity to express themselves through chalk art and other art activities.

 "The days are passing," St. Philip's church officials wrote on their website, "but the pain, the loss, and the trauma remains."

-At noon, gun control activist Arnulfo Reyes will plant 21 flags in Uvalde's downtown plaza to mark gun violence awareness and stand there for 77 minutes.
+Gun control activist Arnulfo Reyes planted 21 flags in Uvalde's downtown plaza to mark gun violence awareness and stand there for 77 minutes.

 The Uvalde Together Resiliency Center reminded people to make an extra effort to care for themselves during this time, even if it means taking a little more time to read a book or garden, taking a vacation, crafting or cooking.